carbon-design-system/carbon-platform/docs/resource-schemas.md

 ## Stable schema version

 The current supported stable version of the resource schemas is _v1_.
-You can add the yaml language server to your YAML files by adding the following line to the top of your files:
+You can add the YAML language server to your YAML files by adding the following line to the top of your files:

 ```yml